Ed94/Odin/README.md

   * Added debug breaks to the following:
     * core:cbor/unmarshal.odin:`_unmarshal_map`
     * core:json/unmarshal.odin:`unmarshal_object`
-* ~~Added #region, #endregion directives support for editors.~~ Removed in favor of using an editor section to enable folding via comment region signatures.
+* ~~Added #region, #endregion directives support for editors.~~ Removed in favor of using an editor extension/plugin to enable folding via comment region signatures.

 A [fork of the ols language server](https://github.com/Ed94/ols) has also be made to support these adjustments.